jiaah/jiaah/README.md

 # 🌊 Diving into Code | Jiah

-rontend developer exploring the depths of web development, much like freediving.
+Frontend developer exploring the depths of web development, much like freediving.
 Building responsible web applications where technology meets underwater adventures and business challenges.

 ### Currently Building
 - 🏊‍♀ [Freedivah](https://github.com/f-lab-edu/Freedivah) - A platform for freedivers to track dives and connect globally